jennweir/jennweir/README.md

 🌱 I’m currently learning about blockchain technology and decentralized applications.

 💬 Ask me about daily current events.
-I read the Wall Street Journal and TLDR newletter daily and enjoy discussing what's happening in the world.
+I read the Wall Street Journal and TLDR newsletter daily and enjoy discussing what's happening in the world.

 In my free time I enjoy hot yoga :lotus_position_woman:, exploring the outdoors :mountain:, playing the flute :musical_note:, and watching Michigan football :football:.